centurion-project/module-highlight/README.en.markdown

+*This module is not documented enough.
+This should be done soon!*

 # SYNOPSIS
 An highlight content is an aggregation of many mixed types contents.
 Theoretically, it is possible to add to this collection any content by its type and id.